-For video as well as audio webinars, your presentation will be an important part.
-Your presentation represents the visual identity of your webinar.
-Since webinars are often used for lead generation and thought leadership, it seems normal to say that your webinar presentation needs to be professional, be well thought out and provide purpose.
+For video and audio webinars, your presentation represents the visual identity of your online event.
+Since webinars are often used for lead generation and thought leadership, it goes without saying that your webinar presentation needs to be professional, be well thought out and provide purpose.

-You also should be mindful of the difference between a physical presentation, in a seminar or conference for instance, and an online presentation.
-Since the webinar is a digital media, attendees might not be at home or at work when they attend.
+You also should be mindful of the difference between a physical presentation, in a seminar or conference, and an online presentation.
+Since webinars are a digital medium, attendees might not be at home or at work when they attend, they could be anywhere.

-Therefore, some attendees will be in a noisy or uncomfortable place when they attend.
-It can also be the case that attendees will use their phone to participate which changes the experience.
-You also need to be aware that the attention of your attendees may be thin.
-For all these reasons, your webinar presentation is crucial to maximise the experience.
+This means that attendees may be using their phones to attend, which also changes the experience.
+You also need to be aware that the attention of your attendees may be limited.
+For all these reasons, it is crucial that your webinar presentation maximises the experience for all involved.

-You should never assume that what you find interesting will be automatically interesting to your audience as well.
-You should ask people about the subject you are planning and get direct feedback.
+You should never assume that what you find interesting will be automatically interesting to your audience.
+Consider asking people about the subject you are planning and get direct feedback.
 Webinars can be used in order to continuously ask the audience what is of interest for them and use this to improve your webinar planning.

 Is my webinar topic timely?

-When thinking about a subject, try to think about the actual events in order to be timely with your subject.
-You can easily integrate what’s happening around you or around a community in a webinar to make it more relevant.
+What else is happening in the world?
+How relevant is your content?
+You can easily integrate what’s happening around you or around a community in a webinar to make your webinar more relevant.

-When searching for your webinar presentation topic, ask a question.
+When creating your webinar presentation topic, consider asking a question.
 Questions resonate with people and will get them thinking about their own learning objectives.
 When using a question, you are putting yourself in the position to answer the question and solve a problem that your prospective buyer has.

-When preparing your presentation deck or slides you will probably be using Microsoft PowerPoint of Prezi as a support.
-The slides will be the canvas for you to express your webinar topic.
-Like any other presentation, a webinar presentation needs to respect a few concepts in order to be interesting for your audience.
+When preparing your presentation deck or slides, you will probably be using Microsoft PowerPoint.
+Your slides will be the canvas for you to express your webinar topic.
+Like any other presentation, a webinar needs to respect a few concepts in order to be interesting for your audience.

-One of the ground rules in creating presentations is: less is more!
-Anyone can build a PowerPoint slide deck, but it takes time and concentration to communicate complex ideas and topics into a few concise slides.
-In general, we would advise you to limit the number of bullet points.
-This will maintain the audience’ attention and engagement.
-Keep the bullet points to a maximum of 15 words.
+One of the first rules in creating presentations is: less is more!
+Anyone can build a PowerPoint slide deck, but it takes time and effort to communicate complex ideas and topics into a few concise slides.
+In general, we advise you to limit the number of bullet points.
+This will maintain the audience’s attention and engagement.
+Also, keep bullet points to a maximum of 15 words.

-Always try to put yourself in the attendees’ shoes in order to make better slides.
+Always try to put yourself in the attendees’ shoes when creating your slides.
 Never place a large amount of information on top of a picture as this will make it hard to read.
-With today’s thin attention span, you don’t want to make the error to make it hard for people to follow your webinar.
+The goal is to make it easy for your audience to follow what you are saying.

 If you have the budget, try finding original pictures to communicate your ideas and invest the time to integrate original graphs, charts, and histograms.
-Try different and shapes in order to grab the attention of your attendees.
+Try different shapes in order to grab the attention of your attendees.
 Get creative and consider displaying your information in bubbles, squares, or other shapes.
 Canva has some excellent PPT slide templates that cover a range of industries.

 Before working on your webinar slides, pick a general colour theme (linked to your brand identity is a bonus) with 2 or 3 colours.
 You can use those colours throughout the slides in order to make your presentation stand out.
 Don’t be scared to experiment with bright colours and use icons to illustrate your main talking points.

-In order to understand your attendees, ask them what they are hoping to learn right from the beginning: the registration.
-With this feedback in hand, you can try and cover those points.
+In order to understand your attendees, ask them what they are hoping to learn right from the beginning: during the registration phase.
+With this feedback in hand, you can try and cover those points throughout your presentation.
 Try to get information on the sectors you are talking to and use this as a conversation starter.

 Make space in your webinar presentation for Q&A sessions.
 Q&A sessions are a great way to engage your audience and add substance to your event.
 Depending on your content, we recommend a few short Q&A sessions following each section of your presentation or an extended Q&A session at the end.